gcowen/DataMining/README.md

 # DataMining
-For the .ipynb files, please open in Google colab and run all the cells to test.
+For the .ipynb files, please open in Google colab and run all the cells to see the results.